Billeder på siden

 On me the CUPIDS fneez'd.

 Sneezing was, fometimes, accounted a lucky omen, as in this place, and a fimilar paffage in the 18th Idyllium.
-CASAUBON remarks, that the ancients thought it a fymptom of fome infirmity.
-Hence, after fneezing, a short prayer was usually put up to the Gods, fuch as ZEU CCE, JUPITER fave me.
+CASAUBON remarks, that the ancients thought it a symptom of fome infirmity.
+Hence, after fneezing, a fhort prayer was ufually put up to the Gods, fuch as ZEU CASE, JUPITER fave me.
 See Anthologia.

-But if thou fmile not on thy lover's cause,
+But if thou fmile not on thy lover's caufe,

 Be ftung by nettles-torn by harpy claws.